The Wonderful Wizard of Oz (TV series): Ozma of Oz (episodes 31 to 41)

 The third part of the series is an adaptation of the third Oz book, Ozma of Oz (1907).
-It starts with Uncle Henry, Aunt Em, Dorothy and Toto sleeping peacefully in their Kansas beds, but as Dorothy's Magic Shoes start glowing, causing the Shoes to transport Dorothy back to Oz, leaving Toto & her Magic Shoes in Kansas.
+It starts with Uncle Henry, Aunt Em, Dorothy and Toto sleeping peacefully in their Kansas beds, but as Dorothy's Magic Shoes start glowing, causing the Shoes to transport Dorothy back to Oz, leaving Toto and her Magic Shoes in Kansas.
 She arrives in the Land of Ev, where a trio of Wheelers rudely wakes her up and accuses her of being a witch.
 Dorothy escapes the Wheelers, and finds a little mechanical robot called Tik-Tok which she winds up.
 She learns that Tik-Tok was on a secret mission, given to him by Princess Langwidere, to free the prince of Ev, but he got himself into trouble with the Wheelers.
 Then, rather than he protecting Dorothy, Dorothy defends Tik-Tok from the Wheelers and accompanied by him goes off to meet Princess Langwidere.

 Langwidere locks Dorothy and Tik-Tok in the dungeon.
 As Dorothy and Tik-Tok ask Mr. Mouse to get help from Oz, Princess Langwidere greets Ozma, Scarecrow, Tin Man and Jack Pumpkin head.
 Mr. Mouse gets Lion to come to Ev and inform his friends of Dorothy's imprisonment.
 It is then suggested that while Ozma and Jack would return to Oz, Dorothy and Tik-Tok with the accompany of Dorothy’s friends would go to Nomeland to rescue Princess Langwidere's brother, the Prince of Ev from the Nome King.
 The group crosses a dangerous Desert, which consists of a sandstorm, funny looking plants, a giant beetle and only one oasis in the entire sandy waste.